Ed Seykota Quotes

 Ed Seykota Background and Quotes For Traders

-Ed Seykota was born in 1946 and graduated from Massachusetts Institute of Technology with a degree in Electrical Engineering.
+Ed Seykota was born in 1946 and graduated from the Massachusetts Institute of Technology with a degree in Electrical Engineering.

 His name became more popular after Jack Schwager wrote about Ed in his book Market Wizards.
 In this book, Jack mentions how Ed Seykota turned a client’s account from $5,000 to $15,000,000 in just 12 years.